bizley/yii2-migration/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Affected versions**
 What version of `yii2-migration` are you working with?
-What is the database engine and its version?
+(Please remember that v1, v2, and v3 are not supported anymore) What is the database engine and its version?